enwida/idpRepo/documentation/download.md

 Users can upload cvs formatted files to the webpage.
 This data is parsed and saved into database and displayed on a chart

 ##- Questions

-#User Management
-Users can register themselves to the webpage and data is stored into database.
-Next time, users are indentified using browser cookies.

-###DataBase Fields

-####User table
--	Username
--	Name-LastName
--	Password
--	Roles

-####Custom Charts
--	Chartdata
--	Charttype

-####Roles
--	Roles

-####User Rights
--	Time
--	Product
--	Resolution

-##- Questions
-Any other fields which we need to store?